syscoin/syscoin-fusion/README.md

 - Clone this repository.
 - Run `npm install`.
-- Copy syscoin dependencies (syscoind and syscoin-cli) into `extra` folder.
+- Copy syscoin dependencies (syscoind, syscoin-cli from https://github.com/syscoin/syscoin/releases and your OS bins from https://github.com/syscoin/syscoin/tree/master/src/bin) into `extra` folder.
 If you skip this step, you will receive an error during wallet initialization.

 ### To run in dev mode